How to authenticate your personal domain name

 5. In the "Subdomain" field, enter what is written in "NAME".

-BUT not the whole sentence just the numbers and letters that are put next to your domain name.
+However, do NOT enter entire line, only enter the numbers and letters that are next to your domain name.

-6. Copy the entire line in "VALUE", place it in "TARGET" and add a period/full stop at the end of the sentence.
+6. Copy the entire line from the "VALUE" column, place it in "TARGET" and add a period at the end of the line.

-If the team has given you 3 CNAMEs records, you must do the operation 3 times.
+If the team has given you 3 CNAME records, you must do the operation 3 times.
 Once for each record provided.

 7. Click on "Next" (number 7 in the image), then click on "Confirm" (number 8 in the image)

-8. Use the following site to check whether your CNAMEs are correctly set up: DNS checker.
+8. Use the following site to check whether your CNAMEs are correctly configured: DNS checker.

-Scenario 2: You are using your own SendGrid account
+Scenario 2: You send emails using your own SendGrid account

 Step #1: On the SendGrid account